Yuuuuuu-xue/DataStructures_and_Algorithms/fenwick_tree/notes.md

 For example, if we have 19 and it can be represented as $16 + 2 + 1 = 2^4 + 2^1 + 2^0$ and its binary representation is 10011b.
 Then we we will add the value on BITree.array[10011] + BITree.array[10010] + BITree.array[10000].
 Each time we set the rightmost bit to 0.

 ## update
-To implement uodate(i, x), we will
+To implement update(i, x), we will
 1. Initialize current index to i + 1
 2. Repeat until current index > n = BITree.array.size
    1. Add x to BITree[index]